flock-community/wirespec/src/plugin/gradle/Readme.md

 # Gradle plugin

-The gradle plugin can be use compile wirespec
+The gradle plugin can be used to compile wirespec

 ## Usage